Asian shares gain after Wall Street's rally, but hopes are tempered by trade war uncertainties

 Early Tuesday, the dollar was trading at 147.98 Japanese yen, down from 148.47 yen.
 But it gained against the euro, climbing to $1.1101 from $1.088.

 The move announced Monday could add 0.4 percentage points to the U.S. economy’s growth this year, according to Jonathan Pingle, U.S. chief economist at UBS.
-That’s a significant chunk, and every bit counts when the U.S. economy shrank at a 0.3% annual rate in the first three months of the year.
+The U.S. economy shrank at a 0.3% annual rate in the first three months of the year.

 But many Asian countries have yet to negotiate tariff-alleviating deals of their own.